-Early detection and intervention can have a long-term influence on autistic children.
-If not detected in time, the early indicators of autism can have a spiralling impact on the brain, leading to substantial social, language, and cognitive difficulties, as well as challenging behaviours.
-Autism’s early warning symptoms can be easily overlooked.
+Early signs of autism and intervention can have a long-term influence on autistic children.
+If not detected in time, the early indicators of autism can have a spiraling impact on the brain, leading to substantial social, language, and cognitive difficulties, as well as challenging behaviors.
+Earliest signs of autism can be easily overlooked.
 Autism can be diagnosed from the age of 18-24 months, however, it is not commonly diagnosed until the age of 4-5 years.

 By identifying autism early, you will be able to offer supportive therapies to enhance developmental parameters

-This blog depicts 25 early indications of autism that appear between the ages of 12 to 24 months.
-Some of those warning signs are listed below for early detection of Autism Spectrum Disorder:
+There is a list of 25 early signs of autism that appear between the ages of 12 to 24 months.
+Some of those earliest signs of autism are listed below:

 - Limited use of hand gestures such as showing and pointing things

-- Repetitive behaviour like jumping around, wobbling or spinning
+- Repetitive behavior like jumping around, wobbling or spinning

 - Very intrigued or attracted to an unusual object